alexmullins/zip/README.txt

 Roadmap
 ==============================================================================
-Reading - Almost done (TODO: check for AE-2 and skip CRC).
+Reading - Working on it.
+Some bugs to work out (TODO: check for AE-2 and skip CRC).
 Writing - Not started.
 Testing - Needs more.